Accelerated Master's Admissions

 - Receive confirmation on which Master's level courses will be applied to your Bachelor's degree

 - Complete the Bachelor's/Accelerated Master's Online Application.

 - Please do not apply until you have completed Step 1.
 If you do not meet the requirements to apply, your application will be automatically cancelled.

 Please wait at least 4 - 6 weeks before asking about the status of your application.
-After the processing period, questions about your application may be directed to Volgenau Graduate Recruitment and Enrollment Services.
+After the processing period, questions about your application may be directed to Volgenau Graduate Admissions and Enrollment Services.

 - December 1, if you would like to begin taking graduate courses in the following Spring term

 - August 1, if you would like to begin taking graduate courses in the following Fall term